-Stranded Texas turtle Tally heads home from north Wales
+Turtle swept 4,000 miles to Wales flies home to Texas

 One of the world's rarest turtles is returning home to Texas after washing up 4,000 miles away in north Wales.

-Tally was found stranded and near death on Talacre beach in Flintshire in 2001 and has been nursed back to full health by Anglesey Sea Zoo.
+Tally was found stranded and near death on Talacre beach, Flintshire, in 2021 but was nursed back to full health by Anglesey Sea Zoo.

 Turtles Fly Too, one group involved, described the flight to the US as its "furthest and most complex mission".

-Tally is a kemp's ridley turtle, which are mainly found in the Gulf of Mexico and off eastern North America.
+Tally is a Kemp's ridley turtle, a species mainly found in the Gulf of Mexico and off eastern North America.

-But they are sometimes carried by the Gulf Stream across the Atlantic.
+But young Kemp's ridley turtles can sometimes be swept across the Atlantic by the Gulf Stream.

-Now fit and well enough, Tally will be released from Galveston into the Gulf of Mexico in September for what the US Fish and Wildlife Service called "a second chance at life".
+Tally will be released from Galveston, Texas, into the Gulf of Mexico in September for what the US Fish and Wildlife Service called "a second chance at life".

-After washing up in north Wales in November 2021, Tally was spotted by a dog walker and reported to the British Divers' Marine Life Rescue.
+After washing up in north Wales, Tally was spotted by a dog walker and reported to the British Divers' Marine Life Rescue (BDMLR).

-Biologists from Anglesey Sea Zoo soon realised the turtle was still alive and provided months of intensive care until it was healthy again.
+Biologists from Anglesey Sea Zoo soon realised the turtle was still alive and provided months of intensive care until she was healthy again.

 "The cold waters of the north east Atlantic usually result in certain death for this species of subtropical sea turtle in the winter," said Mary Kay Skoruppa, the US Fish and Wildlife Service's Texas sea turtle coordinator.